Severina (singer): 1982–1993: Beginnings

-Further success (1993 - 1998)
+1993–1998: Further success

 In 1995, the album "Trava zelena" (Green Grass) was released.
 Although it did not have as many hits as the previous ones, it was commercially successful.
 It contains ten tracks: "Trava zelena" (Green grass), "Vatra i led" (Fire and ice), "Mr. Taliman", "Bože moj" (My God), "Bambola", "Lude godine" (Crazy Years), "Poželi me" (Wish for me), "Pruži mi ruku" (Give me your hand), "Ludo moja" (Crazy mine), "Ti si srce moje" (You are my heart) a duet with Žera from Crvena Jabuka.
 Other collaborators on the album were Faruk Buljubasic, Nenad Ninčević, Rajko Dujmić, and for the first time Severina herself is credited as a writer on three songs.
 The title track was the most popular song of the year and Severina's primacy on the Croatian media platform rose as a result.
 It was another collaboration with Tutić.

 Her fifth studio album was Moja stvar (My Thing), released on 5 November 1996.
 The album was influenced by rock sounds.
 The title track was written and composed by Severina herself.
 To promote the album, Severina held a sold-out concert on 14 November 1996 in Dom Sportova venue in Zagreb.
 She opened the concert with the song "Moja stvar" (My thing).
 In Zrcalo interview on HRT, when asked why the album was not dance influenced, she responded by saying: "Why should we separate music on only dance and pop? ".

 Her biggest breakthrough at the time was in 1998 when she released the album Djevojka sa sela (Girl from a village), which was composed and written partly by Tutić and partly by Severina.
 Severina wrote six songs.
 The title track is one of her biggest hits and was used by the Croatia national football team as their unofficial anthem during their campaign at the 1998 FIFA World Cup.
 Djevojka sa sela was her last album composed by Tutić and his production company Tutico.
 They parted ways following its release due to a contract dispute.